surniaulula/wpsso-rrssb/readme.txt

 == Upgrade Notice ==

-= 1.11.0-dev.7 =
+= 1.11.0-b.1 =

-(2018/11/14) Moved several methods from the WpssoRrssbSharing method to new classes.
+(2018/11/15) Moved several methods from the WpssoRrssbSocial method to new classes.

 = 1.10.3 =